A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Appendix

-In this study, you will be presented with a number of imaginary apps.
+\textit{\minorsection{\textit{Low-detail} variant instructional script (written and video)}} In this study, you will be presented with a number of imaginary apps.
 These apps run on a \textbf{Confidential Computing system} that aims to protect your data in such a way that even the app developer should not be able to see your data.
 However, this Confidential Computing system can only be trusted if it has been designed and built securely.

 Imagine this system like a safe where your data is stored.
 The safe has a keypad, where you can enter your PIN to lock and unlock it.
 In order to trust the safe with protecting your data, you should trust that the keypad does not secretly record your PIN or have a special mechanism that opens the safe.